wp-plugins/datafeedr-product-sets/readme.txt

 6. Configuration: Advanced Update Settings

 == Changelog ==

+= 1.1.9 =
+* Fixed bug where extra postmeta data was being saved for non-productset post types.

 = 1.1.8 =
 * Changed most occurrences of unserialize() to maybe_unserialize() to deal with changes to get_metadata() in WP 4.1.0.